-An enhanced version of the Philips iE33 xMatrix cardiac ultrasound system features a new ergonomic solution for more efficient adult echocardiograms, the X5-1 transducer.
+August 30, 2010 – An enhanced version of the Philips iE33 xMatrix cardiac ultrasound system features a new ergonomic transducer for more efficient adult echocardiograms.

 The system enables expanded cardiac-related diagnostic capabilities related to ischemic disease detection, structural heart disease assessment, as well as systolic and diastolic heart failure and arrhythmia.
 The new system gives clinicians new diagnostic tools and helps them examine patients more quickly.
-Clinicians who have experienced scanning fatigue will appreciate that the X5-1 transducer, which combines the ergonomics of 2-D transducers with the 3-D technology they need.
+Clinicians who have experienced scanning fatigue will appreciate the X5-1 transducer, which combines the ergonomics of 2-D transducers with 3-D technology.

 For more information: http://bit.ly/PhilipsatESC2010